Trump imposes new U.S. sanctions on Iran, including supreme leader

-WASHINGTON/RIYADH (Reuters) - U.S. President Donald Trump imposed new U.S. sanctions on Iran on Monday following Tehran’s downing of an unmanned American drone and said the measures would target Iranian Supreme Leader Ayatollah Ali Khamenei.
+WASHINGTON/RIYADH (Reuters) - U.S. President Donald Trump targeted Iranian Supreme Leader Ayatollah Ali Khamenei and other senior Iranian officials with new U.S. sanctions on Monday, looking for a fresh blow to Iran’s economy after Tehran’s downing of an unmanned American drone.

-Trump told reporters he was signing an executive order for the sanctions amid tensions between the United States and Iran that have grown since May, when Washington ordered all countries to halt imports of Iranian oil.
+With tensions running high between the two countries, Trump signed an executive order imposing the sanctions, which U.S. Treasury Secretary Steven Mnuchin said would lock billions of dollars more in Iranian assets.

-Trump also said the sanctions would have been imposed regardless of the incident over the drone.
-He said the supreme leaders was ultimately responsible for what Trump called “the hostile conduct of the regime.”
+Trump said the new sanctions were in part a response to last week’s downing of a U.S. drone, but would have happened anyway.
+He said the supreme leader was ultimately responsible for what Trump called “the hostile conduct of the regime.”

 “Sanctions imposed through the executive order ... will deny the Supreme Leader and the Supreme Leader’s office, and those closely affiliated with him and the office, access to key financial resources and support,” Trump said.